karanpratapsingh/HyperTrade/README.md

 **Why Kubernetes?
 Isn't it overkill?**

 I agree!
 Kubernetes can be bit overkill, especially for this project.
-But my goal here was to keep it cloud agnostic, even though it was very tempting to just spin up AWS lamdas with event bridge.
+But my goal here was to keep it cloud agnostic, even though it was very tempting to just spin up AWS lambdas with event bridge.

 ## 🍕 Getting Started <a id="getting-started" />